Historical Global Development Divisions

 Additional Resource

-Objective: To find out which factors hinder development and which factors help development.
+Objective: To find out which factors hinder development and which factors help development and a county's placing in the HDI league.

 Task 1 - You are going to be completing your own snakes and ladders board game, like the one in the photo beneath.
 To do this, you will need the following resources.